 We shall describe here the main features of the PSPT telescope, in its definitive version, according to the conditions of the three sites.
 Small differences among the three systems do not affect the validity of the present overall description.

-The PSPT is a refracting telescope with a small diameter, working on the diffraction limit and acquiring full-disk images of the Sun through three interferential filters with a relatively narrow band.
+The PSPT is a refracting telescope with a small diameter, working on the diffraction limit and acquiring full-disk images of the Sun through four interferential filters with a relatively narrow band.
 The telescope, endowed with an equatorial mount and a computer-controlled time movement, has an optical design which lowers the level of scattered light in the instrument.

 The images are acquired by a CCD 2048×2048 detector, with a very short exposure (generally of the order of 40ms).
 In order to increase the photometric accuracy of acquired data, several exposures are joint so as to create a single image.